Properties of the reconciled distributions for Gaussian and count forecasts: Probabilistic forecast reconciliation

-where $a := \E\big[\Bhat_j \,|\, \UH \neq \Abf \BH \big]$ and $b := \E\big[\Bhat_j \,|\, \UH = \Abf \BH \big]$. \end{proposition} The proof is given in \ref{app: proof rec var}.
-Note that the probability of coherence $p_c$ is the denominator of \eqref{eq: reconciled variance}: as it gets smaller, the reconciled variance gets larger.
-Again, we can draw an analogy with Bayesian statistics: in non-Gaussian models, the posterior variance can be larger than the prior variance if we condition on observations that are conflicting with the prior beliefs (\cite[Ch.~2.2]{bda2013}; \cite{Gelman2011}).
+where $a := \E\big[\Bhat_j \,|\, \UH \neq \Abf \BH \big]$ and $b := \E\big[\Bhat_j \,|\, \UH = \Abf \BH \big]$. \end{proposition} The proof is in \ref{app: proof rec var}.
+According to Eq. \eqref{eq: reconciled variance}, a small $p_c$ can result in a large variance of the reconciled bottom distributions.
+We can draw yet another analogy with Bayesian statistics: in non-Gaussian models, the posterior variance can be larger than the prior variance if we condition on observations that are conflicting with the prior beliefs \citetext{\citealp[Ch.~2.2]{bda2013}; \citealp{Gelman2011}}.

 \paragraph*{Reconciling a minimal hierarchy} We now illustrate the increase of variance after reconciliation on the minimal hierarchy of Fig.~\ref{fig: simple hier gauss}.
 Consider the following independent base forecasts: